Labor–Green Accord: 1989 Tasmanian election

+When Parliament convened on 28 June 1989, a Labor Speaker was appointed — a sure sign the government was unlikely to control the floor of the House.
+Subsequently, a motion of no-confidence in Gray's government was put and carried in the early hours of 29 June.
+Later that day, after the Governor held discussions with Field and each of the five Greens, Gray resigned and advised the appointment of Field as Premier.

 Edmund Rouse bribery scandal

 The formation of the Labor–Green alliance resulted in one of the biggest scandals in Tasmanian political history.
 Launceston businessman Edmund Rouse was the managing director of ENT Limited, Tasmania's largest media company.
 Returning to Tasmania from an overseas trip shortly after the election, Rouse was dismayed to find the Greens in a position of power in government, and was determined to take on what he saw as a grave threat to the Tasmanian and Australian economies.
 In particular, Rouse was concerned with the effect on the Tasmanian timber company Gunns, of which he was chairman, and which he thought stood to lose between $10 million and $15 million as a result of the Greens' environmental policies.

 Using a former employee, Tony Aloi, as an intermediary, Rouse offered Labor MP Jim Cox A$110,000 to cross the floor and vote with the Liberals to defeat the presumed motion of no confidence against Gray when parliament resumed.
 Cox informed Field of the offer, and the call was dismissed as a hoax until an instalment of $5,000 arrived at Cox's home.
 Cox reported the bribery attempt to Tasmania Police, who placed a tap on his phone and arrested Aloi on 23 June as he called Cox from a telephone box.

 Rouse was arrested several days later, after Aloi revealed his role in the affair.
 Rouse was charged with attempted bribery, and sentenced to three years in prison, of which he served eighteen months.
 Aloi was sentenced to twelve months prison, with eight months suspended sentence.

 A Royal Commission (Royal Commission into an Attempt to Bribe a Member of the House of Assembly) was held in 1991, which attempted to determine the involvement of Robin Gray in the affair.
 Gray was cleared of involvement in the bribe attempt, as no connection between him and Rouse was established, although he had met with Rouse shortly before the bribe was offered and discussed a possible Labor defector.
-Gray's conduct was criticised by the Commission, however, and his political career and reputation were tarnished.
+Gray's conduct was criticised by the commission, however, and his political career and reputation were tarnished.